Red Power movement: Occupation of D-Q University

 With young, college aged students at the center of many Red Power movement protests, the pursuit of higher education, particularly for American Indians became a main initiative.
 In 1970, while the Alcatraz occupation was still occurring, a group of Indian youth took over US military surplus land near Davis, California.
 These youth had applied for the land but were denied access after UC Davis was granted access, regardless of UC Davis' legally incomplete application.
-In retaliation, the youth hopped the fences onto the property leading to the establishment and occupation of D-Q University.
+In retaliation, the Native American and Chicano student activists hopped the fences onto the property leading to the establishment and occupation of D-Q University.
+Named after Deganawidah, a peace-giver of the Iroquois Confederacy, and Quetzalcoatl, a Mesoamerican cultural hero, to symbolize unity between Native American and Chicano communities, D-Q University became the first Native American-controlled Indian-Chicano college in the U.S., embodying the Red Power movement's goals of cultural preservation and educational self-determination.
 D-Q University became the first tribal university that was established in California, and the first that was not affiliated with a single reservation.
 A deed was granted to the student occupation in April 1971.
 Since then, D-Q University became part of the Tribal Colleges and Universities and received accreditation in 1977.
 The curriculum of D-Q University included cultural and traditional focused education in order to educate Indians about Indians.
 The university struggled to keep enrollment rates up and secure funding, which resulted in the ultimate loss of accreditation in 2005.
 However, the occupation that created D-Q University highlighted the importance of higher education for American Indians to the Red Power Movement.